0100101101011010/food/_pages/calculator.md

 ### Steamed Veggies

 \* Times are for cooking on the trivet or steamer rack.
 This is preferable to steaming directly in the liquid because it retains more nutrients and cooks all vegetables evenly.
+Note that you may also use the *Steam* function if your Instant Pot has it ([using a trivet is essential if you are using Steam](https://www.reddit.com/r/instantpot/comments/8cyfhk/what_is_the_functional_difference_between_the/)).

 Amount of veggies: <input id="inputVeggies" type="number" placeholder="grams" oninput="VeggieCalc(this.value)" onchange="VeggieCalc(this.value)">